B'nai B'rith UK

 By focusing on decision-makers and influencers, its objective is to be a positive influence on policy developments affecting the State of Israel and Jewish interests generally.

-The B’nai B’rith UK Yearly European Days of Jewish Culture and Heritage.
+The B’nai B’rith UK European Days of Jewish Culture and Heritage

-The Centre for Jewish Identity and Culture (CJIC) is a committee of B’nai B’rith UK that acts as a link between the UK and Europe through its coordination of the European Days of Jewish Culture and Heritage in the UK.
-Its aim is to reinforce Jewish identity and commitment and through its Open Days to present Judaism to the general public with its outreach, educational, social and cultural programmes.
+B’nai B’rith UK acts as a link between the UK and Europe through its coordination of the European Days of Jewish Culture and Heritage (EDJCH) in the UK.
+Its aim is to reinforce Jewish identity and commitment and through its Open Days to present Judaism to the general public with its outreach, educational, social, and cultural programmes.

 BBUK Qiryat Gat Foodbank and Distribution Centre